ooxiel/OfficePythonProgramming/README.md

     first steps in analyzing Datasets and working with them

 The valuation of the course consist of five individual projects.
 Every project is based on a indiviual dataset.
+The indivual projects are collected / documented in an data report, which keeps track of all projects.
+The complete report is deliveried as part of the fifth project.

+Every project is verbally and codevise documented in this repository.
+The full report can't be published on here due to data protection reasons, but to still provide some context to the task a content section was added to every project.
+This section contains an excerpt or further explanation for every project.

 ## First Project: First Touch
 |||